Group Campsites: Frequently Asked Questions

 - What additional documentation is required for public schools?

 Group camping and photos are not currently available online.
-Group campsites are located throughout the Regional Park District.
+Group campsites are available for large groups to camp together in one site, located throughout 11 different parks.
+There are 3 developed Group campsites and 30 primitive campsites available.
 Please refer to our Camping Brochure or call the Reservations Department for more information at 888-327-2757, option 2.

 Groups of 11 people or more may make a reservation in a group camp.

-FIRST MONDAY IN NOVEMBER: Residents and organizations based in Alameda and Contra Costa counties may begin making picnic site reservations for the following calendar year.
+FIRST MONDAY IN NOVEMBER: Phones Open - Residents and organizations based in Alameda and Contra Costa counties may begin making Group Camp or Backpack site reservations for the following calendar year.
 Requests will be considered in the following order: EBRPD events, picnic reservations part of a special event permit, written requests, and phone requests.

-FIRST MONDAY IN FEBRUARY: Residents outside Alameda and Contra Costa counties may begin making picnic site reservations for the calendar year.
+SECOND MONDAY IN JANUARY: Phones Open - Residents outside Alameda and Contra Costa counties may begin making picnic site reservations for the calendar year.

 LAST DAY TO RESERVE: Backpacking and group camping reservations must be made no later than five working days in advance IN ORDER TO HAVE PARKING PASSES OR OHLONE WILDERNESS PERMITS MAILED TO YOU.
 For Friday through Sunday reservations, the last day to have passes or permits mailed is Monday.